 - Conclusions on pullbacks

 For this purpose we expect the price to come to the nearest support or resistance level and break it through, that is when a breakout signal appears in one of the directions.

 We ignore this signal and expect the correction to take place.
 For the pullback signal appearance the market must correct to the last broken level or further to the opposite one, after which the confirming candle must be closed (Figure 1).

-The main advantage of the pullback trading
+The main advantage of a pullback trading strategy

 What is the main advantage of this trading tactics over the breakout trading?